 While the demand for natural and organic meat has been increasing over the years, small scale farmers, who do not farm at extreme efficiency, see themselves fighting an unregulated market where the term "natural" means something different for each group.
 Governments are caught up in the middle with diplomatic trade agreements and economical priorities.

 Lobbyism, the war of misinformation, non-transparency as well as protectionism play a major role.
-We at Horizon Farms offer all-natural and organic products - that's our bias.
+We at Horizon Farms only offer meat products that come from animals that have never been treated with growth hormones or antibiotics and products that are also all-natural and organic - that's our bias.
 We cater to (health) conscious carnivores.
 Our mission and philosophy are against the use of growth hormones on farm animals.

 In the very end, it is you who makes the decision - the consumer.